mnmnotmail/website/biz-b2b.md

-Although email is the predominant medium for critical B2B comms, its user experience has been stagnant for a long time, which has made the custom phone app an appealing alternative for businesses that can afford it (see Competition, below).
+Although email is the predominant medium for critical B2B comms, its user experience has been stagnant for a long time, which has made the custom phone app an alternative for businesses that can afford it (see Competition, below).
 For example, email doesn't support these common forms of communication:
 - making payments between contacts, and micro-payments to a site host
-- issuing task requests with a due-date, owner, subtasks, etc
 - sending a form/survey that the recipient can fill out and return *
 - including a chart/graph which is drawn from an attached dataset
 - referencing a different discussion thread or message with a hyperlink *